bomtall/chip-shop/setup/permissions.md

    ```bash
    getent group
    ```

-## Conclusion
-Following these best practices ensures a secure and organized management of users and groups on your Linux server.
-Properly configured SSH access, user groups, and directory permissions reduce the risk of unauthorized access while maintaining ease of administration.

 Consider automating some of these tasks using scripts or tools like Ansible if managing a larger number of users or servers.